annlima/WIPER/README.md

 <img width="468" alt="Captura de pantalla 2024-11-25 a la(s) 2 44 35 p m" src="https://github.com/user-attachments/assets/df31550d-37db-49cc-abbb-928296bd9ee8">

 **WIPER** is an iOS application that enhances driving safety by detecting road hazards in real-time.
-Leveraging advanced computer vision and machine learning models, WIPER identifies objects such as vehicles, pedestrians, road damages, and more to provide timely alerts for drivers.
+Leveraging advanced computer vision and machine learning models, WIPER identifies objects such as vehicles, pedestrians, and more to provide timely alerts for drivers.

 ---